TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 \subsubsection{Shadow Model Training}

 Here, we describe the shadow model training procedure for our vision tasks, which comprise the majority of our experiments.
 The details for how we train shadow models for our language task can be found in Section~\ref{sec:language_models}.

-Our shadow model training procedure for vision models is split into two phases: pretraining and finetuning.
-In the first phase, we train 129 randomly initialized ResNet-34 models on random subsets of CIFAR-100, each containing half of the dataset (25k points).
-The other 25k samples are held out for evaluation.
-We train each of the ResNet-34 models for 100 epochs (to 75-80\% top-5 accuracy) using SGD with weight decay ($\lambda=10^{-5}$) and cosine annealing \cite{loshilov-2017-annealing} as our learning rate scheduler.
-When training and querying any of our shadow models, we use standard data augmentations, such as random crops and horizontal flips.

-In the second phase, we finetune our shadow models on randomly sampled subsets of our downstream task datasets.
-Before we finetune each shadow model, we swap the classification layer out with a randomly initialized one that has the proper dimension for the downstream task.
-We then freeze a subset of the model's pretrained weights.
-When we use feature extraction to finetune our pretrained models, we freeze all weights except for those in the final classification layer.
-The weights that aren't frozen are trained using the same process as pretraining, but for only 20 epochs.
+A full description can be found in Appendix~\ref{adx:sm_training}

-When pretraining our shadow models, we designate a randomly selected set of 1000 points to be the challenge points for our \attackname\ attack.
-Because each shadow model is trained on half of the dataset, all of the points (including the challenge points) will be IN and OUT for approximately half of the shadow models.
-In our experiments, we select one shadow model to be the target model and run our attack using the remaining 128 shadow models.
-Each time we run our attack, we select the a different shadow model to be the target model, yielding a total of 128 trials.
+Our shadow model training involves two phases: pretraining and finetuning.
+In the pretraining phase, we train 129 models are trained on random 50\% splits of CIFAR-100 and Tiny ImageNet using SGD with weight decay and cosine annealing for 100 epochs (ResNet-34) or 200 epochs (Wide ResNet-101).
+Standard data augmentations are applied during training and querying.
+In the second phase, the shadow models have a subset of their weights frozen and their classification layer swapped to match new task.
+Then, they are finetuned on random subsets of downstream task datasets.
+During pretraining, we designate a random set of challenge points to evaluate the \attackname\ attack.
+Because we train on 50\% splits of the pretraining data, approximately half of the challenge points are IN and OUT for each shadow model.
+In each experiment, we select a shadow model to be the target and use the remaining 128 to mount our attack, yielding a total of 128 trials.